Table of Contents

 What Is Invoice Financing?

-Invoice financing is a type of loan that’s made based on the value of your outstanding invoices.
-Lenders who offer invoice financing typically don’t loan the full amount of the invoices, but they do loan a large percentage of their value, helping business owners get enough money to keep their business going until the customers pay their bills.
-Invoice financing is more commonly used by B2B companies rather than companies that deal with individuals.
+Invoice financing is a type of business loan that’s made based on the value of your outstanding invoices.
+Lenders who offer invoice financing for small business typically don’t loan the full amount of the invoices, but they do loan a large percentage of their value, helping business owners get enough money to keep their business going until the customers pay their bills.
+This financing method is more commonly used by B2B companies rather than companies that deal with individuals.

 Invoice financing and invoice factoring are two similar types of business financing, but they aren’t exactly the same.
 With invoice factoring, your outstanding invoices are sold at a discount to a third party known as a factor.
 The factor then becomes responsible for collecting payment from your customers.
 Once the factor is paid by your customers, the factor pays you back the difference between the amount they advanced you and the full value of the invoices, minus a factoring fee.

-If you choose invoice financing, your outstanding invoices are simply used as collateral for a loan.
+If you choose invoice financing for your small business, your outstanding invoices are simply used as collateral for a loan.
 Your customers still pay you as they normally would and you repay the financing company according to your agreed-upon schedule until the amount of the loan has been paid off, plus any applicable fees.

 In the case of invoice financing, the invoices themselves serve as collateral so there is no need to provide any other types of assets to secure the funding.
 This can be particularly helpful to smaller businesses that do not own major assets.